Counseling & Psychological Services (CAPS)

 If you call or email us to schedule an in-person or telehealth appointment, we recommend you check your calendar first.
 That way, you can identify two or three times and days that work for your schedule.

-This could sound like: “I’m calling/writing to set up an initial appointment.
-I can meet Thursday at 2 pm or Friday at 9 am this week.
+When you reach out, it sounds like: “I’m calling/writing to set up an initial appointment.
+I can meet Thursday at 2 pm or Friday at 9 am this week and Tuesday at 1 pm next week.
 Thanks!”

-You and the counselor you meet with will discuss a treatment plan that best meets your needs within the available resources at Bates, including:
+You and the counselor you meet with will discuss a treatment plan that best meets your needs within the available resources at Bates or utilizes resources outside of Bates.

 Frequency and scheduling of sessions will be a collaborative and flexible agreement between you and your counselor.